 Which tofu is the best?

-I prefer using firm or extra firm for this dish.
+I prefer using firm tofu or extra firm tofu for this dish.

 Do I need to marinate the tofu?

-You don’t have to marinate the tofu.
-However, if you do want more flavors or need to meal prep, it tastes absolutely delicious if you have the time to!
+Although marinated tofu is delicious, you don’t have to marinate the tofu.
+However, if you do want more flavors or need to meal prep, it tastes absolutely delicious if you have the time!
 I also have another tofu marinade recipe here.

 After cooling, you may refrigerate the tofu for 3-4 days in an airtight container.
 Add it to your meal prep, favorite dinners, or snack on it with my favorite peanut sauce.

 🍽 More Tofu Dishes